JujuAdams/Vinyl/docs/5.4/Overview.md

 Assets can be set up to automatically play using effect chains in the [configuration file](Config-File).
 Labels can also be set up in the [configuration file](Config-File) such that any assigned assets will use a particular effect chain.

-?> When playing an asset using `VinylPlayOnEmitter()`, the effect chain will be determined by the emitter rather than the asset or label(s).
-You can set the effect chain to use for an emitter with `VinylEmitterEffectChain()`.

 !> A sound can only be played on one effect chain at a time.
 As a result, the label `effect chain` property can potentially conflict with effect chain definitions in other labels if an asset is assigned to multiple labels.
 This is not considered a critical error by Vinyl but can lead to unexpected behaviour.

 &nbsp;